 Read related Tribune coverage:

 Dozens of cities and towns in Texas have ordinances aimed at protecting trees.
-During the special legislative session, Gov. Greg Abbott wants to change that. [link]
+During the special legislative session, Gov. Greg Abbott wants to change that.
+[Full story]